tawasta/account_bank_statement_import_tilisy/README.rst

 9. Edit the provider and provide information from EnableBanking:
  - Application ID
  - Redirect URL (if not correct)
- - ASPSP Name (Bank name)
- - ASPSP Country code (e.g. "FI")
  - Key (Private key)
+10. Click "Get ASPSP info"
-10. Click "Authenticate" and make the authentication
+11. Click "Authenticate" and make the authentication
-11. Return to the Journal and press "Pull Online Bank Statement"
+12. Return to the Journal and press "Pull Online Bank Statement"

 Credits
 =======